codatio/codat-docs/blog/231010-deprecation-onprem-erp-premium.md

 From the 10th October, 2023, start-up & free plan clients will no longer be able to use these integrations.

 - **New connections** - Your customers won't be able to authorize access to these platforms.
 Additionally, they will no longer appear in Link.
-- **New data synchronisations** - Existing connections to these platforms won't work, and new data won't be able to be pulled from or pushed to these source.
+- **New data synchronisations** - Existing connections to these platforms won't work, and new data won't be able to be read from or written to these sources.
 - **Configuration** - You'll no longer be able to enable or amend the integration.
 You'll see the below message:

 ![Premium flag on integrations in the Portal](/img/updates/erp-deprecation.png)

-**Any existing pulled data will not be impacted.** You'll still have access to any company data you've already pulled, you just won't be able to refresh that data.
+**Any existing read data will not be impacted.** You'll still have access to any company data you've already read, you just won't be able to refresh that data.